-Program locks also may be set by title, which can be effected in several ways.
-For example, when the abovedescribed FLIP or BROWSE mode of the electronic program guide is enabled, thereby causing the title of a program to be displayed along with other program schedule information in a window superimposed on the actual program signal then being received, the user can limit access to the program corresponding to the displayed program information by depressing the lockout key 45A on the remote controller 40.
-The user also may limit access to the currently tuned program by depressing the lockout key 45A on the remote controller 40 while viewing the program, regardless whether the FLIP or BROWSE modes are enabled.
-In this instance, the microcontroller first removes the program signal from the display and then accesses the schedule information database record for the program then appearing locked.
-Also, when viewing program schedule information in the grid or category listings, as discussed above and shown, for example, in FIGS. 18-20, the user also can tag a program for lockout by highlighting it with the selection remote controller 40.
+Program locks also may be set by title, which can be 20 effected in several ways.
+For example, when the abovedescribed FLIP or BROWSE mode of the electronic program guide is enabled, thereby causing the title of a program to be displayed along with other program schedule information in a window superimposed on the actual program 25 in the program schedule information database record signal then being received, the user can limit access to the program corresponding to the displayed program information by depressing the lockout key 45A on the remote controller 40.
+The user also may limit access to the currently tuned program by depressing the lockout key 45A on the 30 remote controller 40 while viewing the program, regardless whether the FLIP or BROWSE modes are enabled.
+In this instance, the microcontroller first removes the program signal from the display and then accesses the schedule information database record for the program then appearing 35 and sets an appropriate flag to indicate the program has been locked.
+Also, when viewing program schedule information in the grid or category listings, as discussed above and shown, for example, in FIGS. 18-20, the user also can tag a program for lockout by highlighting it with the selection 40 cursor and then depressing the lockout key 45A on the remote controller 40.

-In each of these instances, the microcontroller then stores the program title in a lockout title list stored in memory along with any other titles that previously have been locked out by the user.
-Individual items in the lockout title list are displayed in alphabetical order in the "Locked Program" window 259 shown in FIG. 39, and the user may scroll through the list by positioning the selection cursor on the Locked Program window 259 using the up and down direction keys 43A on the remote controller in FIG. 40 and then using the left and right direction keys 43B to scroll through the list one item at a time.
-In order to save memory space, alternatively, the microcontroller may be programmed to set a flag or otherwise mark the particular database record containing the program schedule information for the program that is to be locked out, and to thereafter access the database to retrieve the title information when it is to be displayed, such as when the viewer is reviewing the lockout title list in the Locked Program window 259.
+In each of these instances, the microcontroller then stores the program title in a lockout title list stored in memory along with any other titles that previously have been locked 45 out by the user.
+Individual items in the lockout title list are displayed in alphabetical order in the "Locked Program" window 259 shown in FIG. 39, and the user may scroll through the list by positioning the selection cursor on the Locked Program window 259 using the up and down 50 direction keys 43A on the remote controller in FIG. 40 and then using the left and right direction keys 43B to scroll through the list one item at a time.
+In order to save memory space, alternatively, the microcontroller may be programmed to set a flag or otherwise mark the particular 55 database record containing the program schedule information for the program that is to be locked out, and to thereafter access the database to retrieve the title information when it is to be displayed, such as when the viewer is reviewing the lockout title list in the Locked Program window 259.

-Once an individual title has been locked out, the microcontroller can be programmed optionally to display an appropriate lockout icon, such as a padlock, whenever program schedule information for the locked program is to be displayed, such as in the window overlay of the FLIP or BROWSE mode, or in the various grid and category displays available in the MAIN MENU displays.
+Once an individual title has been locked out, the microcontroller can be programmed optionally to display an appropriate lockout icon, such as a padlock, whenever program schedule information for the locked program is to be displayed, such as in the window overlay of the FLIP or 65 BROWSE mode, or in the various grid and category displays available in the MAIN MENU displays.
 The system also may display an appropriate text message if someone tries to access the program signal of a previously-locked program.
-Of course, once a program is locked, in all instances the such as the padlock key 45A shown in FIG. 4.
-The micro- 45 microcontroller prevents access to the actual program signal (including both the audio and video portions of the program signal) until an appropriate code is entered or the lockout is removed.
+Of course, once a program is locked, in all instances the microcontroller prevents access to the actual program signal (including both the audio and video portions of the program signal) until an appropriate code is entered or the lockout is removed.